BoozedAI/pumpUtils-Python/README.md

 Calibration is controlled via settings in the config.py file

-runPump arguments pump number, volume in mL
+runPump arguments are pump number and volume in mL

 basic use: